syncfusion-content/flutter-docs/Flutter/DateRangePicker/views.md

 ![Year view Date Range Picker](images/views/yearview.png)

 ## Decade view
 This view displays the period of 10 years.
-By default, current year range of 10 years will be displayed on loading.
+By default, the current year range of 10 years will be displayed on loading.
 You can easily navigate between month/year view to decade view by tapping the calendar header.
-The year can be navigated quickly by selecting a particular year from `decade view`.
+The year can be navigated quickly by selecting a particular year from a  `decade view`.

 {% tabs %}
 {% highlight Dart %}